liampetti/Local-AI-Assistant/README.md

 ## Roadmap

-1. Containerize the controller: Move the Python controller (app.py) into its own container so the entire system runs under docker-compose up for simpler deployment, updates, and A/B test orchestration.
+1. Containerize the controller and streamline setup: Move the Python controller (app.py) into its own container so the entire system runs under docker-compose up for simpler deployment.
+Simplify/Automate user setup.

-2. Add voice identification: Introduce a speaker ID module compatible with the Wyoming pipeline to personalize responses and apply per-speaker rules and permissions.
+2. Optimise voice identification: Optimise scoring and thresholds on speaker identification models.
+Investigate use-cases for personalised responses, can KG retrieval cover everything?

 3. Keep evaluating local models and knowledge retrieval systems: Iterate on quantizations, runtimes, and scheduling to improve throughput and responsiveness within realistic VRAM/CPU constraints.
+What happens when KG gets really big?

 ## References / Similar Projects
 * [Rhasspy](https://github.com/rhasspy)